-We continue our "Everyone Counts" series with insight into the homeless Point in Time counts occuring across the country.
+We continue our “Everyone Counts” series with insight into the homeless Point in Time counts occurring across the country.
 In this post, we hear again from Ashwin, a student at Seattle University.
 He volunteered with a One Night Homeless Count team that explored the Seattle neighborhood of Ballard, where many people live in vehicles.
-In fact, vehicle residents make up the largest percent of the homeless population on "the streets" in King County.
+In fact, vehicle residents make up the largest percent of the homeless population on “the streets” in King County.
 How do we so often miss the presence of this population?
 Ashwin shares how his eyes were opened.

 By Ashwin Warrior, Project Assistant, Seattle University’s Project on Family Homelessness; Senior, Seattle University.

 For the past few years I have volunteered with Street Soccer Seattle, an organization located in Seattle’s University District that uses soccer to work with homeless and formerly homeless youth.
 I imagined that such experiences would prepare me for whatever the One Night Count could throw at me.
 I was wrong.

 It wasn’t the harsh reality of seeing individuals living on the street that affected me; rather it was their conspicuous absence—the absence of anyone at all.
 Over the course of three hours I did not see a single human being outside of the other volunteers and a parking lot security guard.
 And while I wish this pointed to a reduction in levels of homelessness, it instead served as a harrowing lesson for my evening: Sometimes, homelessness hides in plain sight.